mara-tech-recruiting/recruiter-explores-tech/README.md

 - Love connecting people with the right opportunities

 ## Let's Connect!
-If you’re interested in networking, learning about opportunities, or just want to say hi, feel free to open an issue—I’d love to hear from you!
+If you’re interested in networking, learning about opportunities, or just want to say hi, feel free to open an issue.
+I’d love to hear from you!
 [Connect with me on LinkedIn](https://www.linkedin.com/in/yourprofile/)